-- 3.2 The budget process takes the following elements into account: - Forecasts of likely pupil numbers to estimate the amount of DfE grant available - Review of other income sources
+The budget process takes the following elements into account:

+- Forecasts of likely pupil numbers to estimate the amount of DfE grant available - Review of other income sources - Review of past performance against budgets - Review of financial KPIs and long term financial sustainability - An annual review of expenditure headings to reflect known changes and expected variations in costs - An annual review centrally of pay increases, pension rates, inflation or other anticipated changes

-- Review of past performance against budgets - Review of financial KPIs and long term financial sustainability - An annual review of expenditure headings to reflect known changes and expected variations in costs - An annual review centrally of pay increases, pension rates, inflation or other anticipated changes - 3.3 When reviewing and approving budgets for the Board, trustees ensure the following: - That budget forecasts, for the current year and beyond, are compiled accurately, based on realistic assumptions and are reflective of lessons learned from previous years. - Pupil number estimates are challenged and that these underpin revenue projections. - An integrated approach to curriculum and financial planning is taken. - 3.4 A balanced budget for the forthcoming financial year will be approved by the Trust Board and this approval will be minuted. - 3.5 The annual budget will reflect the best estimate of the resources available to the Trust for the forthcoming year and will detail how those resources will be utilised, establishing clear links to support the objectives identified in school development plans. - 3.6 Both medium-term and short-term financial plans are prepared for the Trust and each of the academies in the Trust. - 3.7 The medium-term plan indicates how the Trust's and each academy's educational aims and other objectives are going to be achieved within the expected level of resources over the next three years. - 3.8 The development plan provides the framework for the annual budget. - 3.9 Once budgets are approved, this will be communicated to all responsible budget holders to ensure they are aware of the overall budgetary constraints. - 3.10 The Trust Board will notify the ESFA within 14 days of proposing to set a deficit revenue budget.
+When reviewing and approving budgets for the Board, trustees ensure the following:

+- That budget forecasts, for the current year and beyond, are compiled accurately, based on realistic assumptions and are reflective of lessons learned from previous years. - Pupil number estimates are challenged and that these underpin revenue projections. - An integrated approach to curriculum and financial planning is taken.

+A balanced budget for the forthcoming financial year will be approved by the Trust Board and this approval will be minuted.

+The annual budget will reflect the best estimate of the resources available to the Trust for the forthcoming year and will detail how those resources will be utilised, establishing clear links to support the objectives identified in school development plans.

+Both medium-term and short-term financial plans are prepared for the Trust and each of the schools in the Trust.

+The medium-term plan indicates how the Trust's and each school's educational aims and other objectives are going to be achieved within the expected level of resources over the next three years.

+The development plan provides the framework for the annual budget.

+Once budgets are approved, this will be communicated to all responsible budget holders to ensure they are aware of the overall budgetary constraints.

+The Trust Board will notify the ESFA within 14 days if proposing to set a deficit revenue budget.

-4 Budget management and monitoring
+Budget management and monitoring

-- 4.1 To implement a smooth-running planning process, the CFOO will create a budget planning timetable and guidance document which will ensure consistency and compliance. - 4.2 The finance managers are responsible for monitoring income and expenditure in their academy throughout the year, in accordance with the time scales published by the central finance team. - 4.3 The CFOO will ensure provision of monthly management accounts, setting out the Trust's financial performance and position which will include a variation to the forecast long term position.
-The accounts will be shared with the Chair of the Trust Board every month and with other trustees six times a year.
+To implement a smooth-running planning process, the CFOO will create a budget planning timetable and guidance document which will ensure consistency and compliance with the Academies Financial Handbook 2022.
+The finance managers are responsible for monitoring income and expenditure in their school throughout the year, in accordance with the time scales published by the Head of Finance.

+The CFOO will ensure provision of monthly management accounts, setting out the Trust's financial performance and position which will include a variation to the forecast long term position.
+The accounts will be shared with the Chair of the Trust Board every month and with other trustees six times a year in accordance with the AFH.

-- 4.4 The Finance Committee will consider the management accounts when it meets and will ensure appropriate action is being taken to maintain financial viability.
-Any significant financial risks deemed by the Finance Committee will be escalated to the Trust Board. - 4.5 The Trust Board will select key financial performance indicators and measure its budget planning against them. - 4.6 Any potential overspend against the budget will be discussed with the CFOO before receiving approval. - 4.7 The monitoring process will be effective and timely in highlighting variances in the budget so that differences can be investigated, and action taken where appropriate. - 4.8 The ATLP Finance Committee will continually monitor the quality of the financial information presented to them to ensure that what is provided remains appropriate, particularly in terms of its timing, level of detail and narrative. - 4.9 The Trust will submit the following returns to the ESFA: - A budget forecast return outturn by 21 May - A three-year budget forecast return by 30 July
+The Finance Committee will consider the management accounts when it meets and will ensure appropriate action is being taken to maintain financial viability.
+Any significant financial risks deemed by the Finance Committee will be escalated to the Trust Board.

+The Trust Board will select key financial performance indicators and measure its budget planning against them.

+Any potential overspend against the budget will be discussed with the CFOO before receiving approval.

+The monitoring process will be effective and timely in highlighting variances in the budget so that differences can be investigated, and action taken where appropriate.

+The ATLP Finance Committee will continually monitor the quality of the financial information presented to them to ensure that what is provided remains appropriate, particularly in terms of its timing, level of detail and narrative.

+The Trust will submit the following returns to the ESFA:

+• A three-year budget forecast return by the specified date in July